 Full technical papers.
 Deadline on

 Full papers have an 8 page limit (including references and appendices), and should constitute a technical or empirical contribution to scientific, technical, and engineering aspects of games.

 Short, competition, vision and demo papers.
 Deadline on 14th May 2019

 Short papers (2-4 pages): describe work in progress, smaller projects that are not yet ready to be published as a full paper, or new progress on projects that have been reported elsewhere.
 Competition papers (8 pages) describe research related to one of the competitions in the Games community, including the design of new competitions and in particular submissions to existing competitions.
 Vision papers (8 pages) describe a vision for the future of the Games field or some part of it, are based on extensive research and include a comprehensive bibliography.
 Standards for competition papers are as high as for other CoG papers, and standards for vision papers are higher.
-Poster papers (2 pages) describe work in progress and will be presented during a demo session.
+Demo papers (2 pages) describe work in progress and will be presented during a demo session.
+All page limits include references and appendices.

 Games Industry track.
 Deadline on 13th June 2019

 We welcome talk proposals from the games industry that wish to present their work on the areas covered in this conference, such as games technology and applications of Artificial Intelligence to games.
 We are interested in presentations about research prototypes, commercial products, indie/mobile/AAA games, AR/VR applications, etc., as well as participation on poster sessions and discussion panels.
 These talk proposals do not require the submission of a written manuscript to be accepted at the conference.
 Instructions for submitting a proposal can be found at http://www.ieee-cog.org/call_industry_talks/.